Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 First, let’s look at the importance of bitrates when streaming and what it means to have adaptive playback capabilities.

-The bitrate of a stream refers to the speed for transferring video data to a user’s device.
-The standard measure for a video bitrate is megabits per second (Mbps), which differs from a video’s file size measured in megabytes (MBps).
+The video bitrate of a stream refers to the speed for transferring video data to a user’s device.
+The standard measure for a bitrate for streaming video is megabits per second (Mbps), which differs from a video’s file size measured in megabytes (MBps).

-These are some factors that impact the bitrate of a video stream:
+These are some factors that impact the streaming video bitrate:

 - Video resolution: The resolution of a video refers to the number of pixels within a frame.
 Most video streams have a resolution that’s 480, 720, 1080, or 4K.
 A higher resolution makes images sharper and may be necessary to have a quality viewing experience on larger displays.